skip to main content skip to search skip to footer skip to accessibility statement

 Winter mortality in ages 85+

-For those aged over 85 years for the period 2019 to 2020, there were estimated to be -20 (-6.6%) excess winter deaths, this means there were more deaths in the summer months than the winter months, a feature of the pandemic.
+For those aged 85+ for the period 2019 to 2020, there were estimated to be -20 (-6.6%) excess winter deaths, this means there were more deaths in the summer months than the winter months; a feature of the pandemic.
 This compares with 6.8% in England, which had more winter deaths than summer.
 In 2021 to 2022, there were estimated to be 30 excess deaths (13.3%) in Southampton, higher than England (11.3%) and ranking the 5th lowest compared to its ONS comparators, Bristol was the highest at 19.8% and Portsmouth has the lowest ratio of 5.4%.

-Winter mortality index, ages 85+, persons, England and Southampton IMDIn the 85 and over age group, looking at sub-city deprivation for England quintiles, between 2019-20 to 2021-22 (3 years pooled), excess winter deaths were highest in the 2nd quintile (23.4%) and the 20% most deprived areas (21.3%).
-In the 20% least deprived areas the rate was -6.5%, meaning that there were fewer deaths in the winter than in the summer.
+Winter mortality index, ages 85+, persons, England and Southampton IMDIn ages 85+, looking at the data by sub-city deprivation for England quintiles, between 2019-20 to 2021-22 (3 years pooled), excess winter deaths were highest in the 2nd quintile (23.4%) and the 20% most deprived areas (21.3%).
+In the 20% least deprived areas the ratio was -6.5%, meaning that there were fewer deaths in the winter than in the summer.
 Again, similar to the findings for people of all ages, there is little evidence that there is a relationship between deprivation and winter mortality for aged 85+.

 When looking at localities, the East side of the city had the highest ratio of 18.2%.
 Both East and West were above the Southampton average.
 North and Central had the lowest ratio of 14.9%, and a decrease from the previous 3 years pooled.